unternet-co/unternet.co/README.md

 ### Skipping files

-Add `docsync: false` to any markdown file's frontmatter to exclude it from sync.
+Add `publish: false` to any markdown file's frontmatter to exclude it from sync.